Claustrophilia (Confined Spaces)

 - 04Claustrophobia — WikipediaDefines the situational fear of confined spaces that claustrophilia inverts, and the late-nineteenth-century medical classification of such fears.

-- 05claustrophilia — WiktionaryEtymology from Latin claustrum (from claudere, 'to close') plus Greek -philia, and the gloss 'love of, or arousal from, enclosed, tight places'.
+- 05claustrophilia — WiktionaryEtymology from Latin claustrum (from claudere, 'to close') plus Greek -philia, and the gloss 'attraction to small, enclosed spaces'.

 - 06Claustrophilia — Merriam-Webster Medical DictionaryMedical-reference attestation defining claustrophilia as an abnormal desire for confinement in an enclosed space.